HandsOnDataViz/book/docs/HandsOnDataViz.md

 datapoints each, and will appear narrower.

-Unfortunately, currently there is no way to get rid of decimal points in the x-axis labels, even though all breakpoint may be integers.
+Unfortunately, currently there is no way to get rid of decimal points in the x-axis labels in a Google Sheets histogram, even though all breakpoints may be integers.

+TODO: DISCUSS with AMELIA and ILYA the organization of the Histogram section and its sample data.
+See Meeting Notes

 - Pie, Line, and Area Charts
 ----------------------------